Devisrisamidurai/Devops/cma5iju6f000309in0g5m2s3p.md

 5. No license required for now as well (we'll look more into that later)

 **Step 3**: Now, copy the Remote URL which we need, present under the code tab.
-For now, hang on with the HTTP URL itself
+For now, hang on with the HTTPS URL itself

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746079946743/f3a390fb-cb3d-43b3-851d-9a22c25ce2d8.png align="center")

 **Step 4:** Now navigate to VS Code and inside the project folder, type
 **git remote add** - with the name of the URL.
 I want to **name it as origin**, as it is the **default** conventional name for any remote repository, followed by the URL that you have copied before.
-To verify whether the folder is attached to a remote URL, cross check it by **git remote -v** and it should show the URL **with** two options both to **push and fetch** as seen below\*\*.\*\*
+To verify whether the folder is attached to a remote URL, cross check it by **git remote -v** and it should show the URL **with** two options both to **push and fetch** as seen below.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746080714388/b653e1a0-cc87-489c-95b1-b902d4348065.png align="center")

-Before pushing the changes, we’ll look into the branching strategy in git for sometime.
+Before pushing the changes, we’ll look into the branching strategy in git for sometime as it’s a prerequisite.

 ---